polkascan/py-substrate-metadata-docs/docs/polymesh_mainnet/asset.md

 Tickers should start with at least one valid byte.

 ---------
-### TickerNotAscii
+### TickerNotAlphanumeric
-The ticker has non-ascii-encoded parts.
+The ticker has non-alphanumeric parts.

 ---------
 ### TickerRegistrationExpired